fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/03_identifiers.md

 - anything in the namespace `posix`
 - [keywords](https://en.cppreference.com/w/cpp/keyword)

 More about namespaces later.
 For now, simply remember to not start names with `_` character.
+If you accidentally write a name that is a language keyword you will see it by different syntax highlight from the editor.

 ___